zeek/zeekctl/doc/main.rst

   - A version of *Python* >= 2.6 (on FreeBSD, the package "py27-sqlite3" must
     also be installed).

-  - A *bash* (note in particular, that on FreeBSD, *bash* is not installed by default).
+  - A *bash* (note that on FreeBSD, *bash* is not installed by default).

-  - If *sendmail* is installed (for a cluster setup, it is needed on the manager only), then BroControl can send mail.
+  - If *sendmail* is installed, then BroControl can send mail (for a cluster setup, it would be needed on the manager only).
 Otherwise, BroControl will not attempt to send mail.

-  - If *gdb* is installed and if Bro crashes, then BroControl can include a backtrace in its crash report.
-That can be helpful for debugging problems with Bro.
+  - If *gdb* is installed and if Bro crashes with a core dump, then BroControl can include a backtrace in its crash report (that can be helpful for debugging problems with Bro).
+Otherwise, crash reports will not include a backtrace.

 For a cluster setup that spans more than one machine, there are additional requirements: